 If you don’t have a responsible care partner to take you home, call one of the agencies below.
 They’ll send someone to go home with you.
 There’s a charge for this service, and you’ll need to provide transportation.
 It’s OK to use a taxi or car service, but you still need a responsible care partner with you.

 |Partners in Care: 888-735-8913||Caring People: 877-227-4649|

 Adults don’t need a responsible care partner to take them home after their procedure.
 If your vision is slightly blurry after the procedure, you may need a driver to take you home.Back to top

 The Day of Your Procedure

-Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
-This is for your safety.
-People with the same or similar name may be having procedures on the same day.
+Once you arrive at the hospital, your ophthalmology team will ask you to state and spell your name and date of birth many times.
+You’ll also receive an armband with your name and date of birth.
+This is for your safety, so your ophthalmology team makes sure they have the right person.
+People with the same or a similar name as you may be having procedures on the same day.

 After Your Procedure

 - Your vision may be blurry and it may be hard to focus on objects close to you.
 This is because of the eye drops you received during your treatment.
 This will get better in a few hours.

 - You may see a wave-like image or a bubble in your path of vision as the medication settles in the fluid of the eye.
 This will also get better in a few hours.